 We Can Ride is always looking for volunteers to donate their time and talent.
 Whether you are looking for an on-going commitment or a short-term opportunity, volunteering with We Can Ride will always be a memorable and rewarding experience.
 The time and effort donated by volunteers truly make a difference in the lives of our clients and horses.
 We appreciate all that our volunteers do for our organization, and know that we could not do it without them.
 Below we have answered some of the most common questions about volunteering with We Can Ride.

 What kind of time commitment do you ask of volunteers?

-We ask volunteers to commit to 1-3 hours per week for an eight-week session.
+We ask volunteers to commit to 1-3 hours per week for a minimum of 4 weeks, but preferably for a complete session.
+These hours should be in the same class every week.
 If you are unable to commit to volunteering every week, we encourage you to volunteer as a substitute.
 As a designated substitute, the volunteer coordinator will schedule you as needed according to your availability.

 What are the requirements to volunteer?

 You do not need any previous experience working with horses or people with disabilities to be a volunteer with We Can Ride.
 A training session will be provided prior to your first time volunteering and special training sessions are offered for other volunteer positions throughout the year.